souravdhar199/topnews/README.md

-# About
+# topnews
-This website will help people to look up for news.
+Using only React, I built this website which will help people to look up for news.
 I used New York times API for this project.
 Here are some more information: [https://developer.nytimes.com/apis]

+## Demo